vuetifyjs/vuetify/packages/docs/src/pages/en/components/skeleton-loaders.md

 A skeleton loader is considered to be in a loading state if one of the following conditions are met:

-* The default slot was not used
+* The default slot is not used
 * The **loading** property is set to **true**

-If the this condition is met, the skeleton loader returns the type structure in place of the default slot and applies dimensions values; e.g. **height**, **width**, **min-height**, etc. If the condition is not met, the default slot is returned.
+If either condition is met, the skeleton loader returns the type structure in place of the default slot and applies dimensions values; e.g. **height**, **width**, **min-height**, etc. If the condition is not met, the default slot is returned.

 <example file="v-skeleton-loader/prop-loading" />